pyomeca/bioptim/README.md

 which will save the results in a numpy array format.

 Finally, the `add_plot(name, update_function)` method can be used to create new dynamics plots.
+The name is simply the name of the figure.
+If one with the same already exists, then the axes are merged.
+The update_function is a function handler with signature: `update_function(states: np.ndarray, constrols: np.ndarray: parameters: np.ndarray) -> np.ndarray`.
+It is expected to return a np.ndarray((n, 1)), where `n` is the number of elements to plot.
+The `axes_idx` parameter can be added to parse the data in a more exotic manner.
+For instance, on a three axes figure, if one wanted to plot the first value on the third axes and the second value on the first axes and nothing on the second, the `axes_idx=[2, 0]` would do the trick.
 The interested user can have a look at the `examples/getting_started/custom_plotting.py` example.

 ### Class: NonLinearProgram
+The NonLinearProgram is by essence the phase of an ocp.
+The user is expected not to change anything from this class, but can retrieve useful information from it.

+One of the main use of nlp is to get a reference to the biorbd_model for the current phase: `nlp.model`.
+Another important value stored in nlp is the shape of the states and controls: `nlp.shape`, which is a dictionary where the keys are the names of the elements (for instance, *q* for the generalized coordinates)

+It would be tedious, and probably not much useful, to list all the elements of nlp here.
+The interested user is invited to have a look at the docstrings for this particular class to get a detailed overview of it.

 ## The dynamics
 By essence, an optimal control program (ocp) links two types of variables: the states (x) and the controls (u).